tldr-pages/tldr/pages/common/hledger.md

 `hledger add`

-- Import new transactions from bank.csv, using bank.csv.rules to convert:
+- Import new transactions from `bank.csv`, using `bank.csv.rules` to convert:

 `hledger import {{path/to/bank.csv}}`